Catherine Powell

 Non-Resident Senior Fellow

-Powell’s prior experience includes stints in the Obama administration (on the White House National Security Staff and Secretary of State Hillary Clinton’s Policy Planning Staff), where she worked on human rights, women’s rights, refugees, and technology policy.
-Previously, she was on the Columbia Law School faculty as founding director of the Human Rights Institute and Clinic.
-Earlier, she was a litigator at the NAACP Legal Defense and Education Fund and has served on the Human Rights Watch board.
-She currently serves as an adjunct senior fellow with the Council on Foreign Relations, where she is cross-affiliated with the Digital and Cyberspace Policy program and Women and Foreign Policy program.
+Previously, Powell was on the Columbia Law School faculty as founding director of the Human Rights Institute and Clinic.
+Earlier, she was a litigator at the NAACP Legal Defense and Education Fund and served on the Human Rights Watch board.

 Powell is a graduate of Yale College, Yale Law School, and Princeton’s School of Public and International Affairs (master’s degree).
 She was also a post-graduate fellow at Harvard Law School and clerked for Judge Leonard Sand in the SDNY.
-Follow her on Twitter @ProfCatherine.
+Follow her on X @ProfCatherine.